I was once accused by a family member of “believing every conspiracy theory.”

 I’ll leave those to you, the reader.
 If these or any of the examples Rafiq offers strike you as truly puzzling, perhaps even valid evidence that our world has been contaminated by multiple timelines, please offer an explanation in the comments section.

-Posted by Kevin Barrett on September 3, 2016, With 29014 Reads Filed under Investigations, Of Interest.
+Posted by Kevin Barrett on September 3, 2016, With 29389 Reads Filed under Investigations, Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.